welkincloud-io/welkin-release-notes/README.md

 - FT-714 (WS-3514) - Notification load optimization
 This improvement focuses on optimizing the logic for loading notifications lists, resulting in enhanced loading speed.

+- FT-773 (WS-3327) - Source_id and source_type fields in assessments export
+This update ensures that assessments export now includes the source_id and source_type fields.

 # Release notes: Version 2024.42.0